 We decide what chores in the house need to be done that week and designate a block of time to completing them.
 Some weeks we have more time than others so less gets done but there is always a block of time for this category, no matter how short the time may be.
 Even if cleaning this week looks like I only have time to Lysol the counters.
 That’s fine.
 At least you’re making a point to put intention into these things that are extra important to you and not just putting them off altogether.

 When it comes to the to do list, we look at what we have and we talk about what absolutely needs to be done for our family.
 This week for our home this week, not in our personal endeavors.
 This is not a to do list where we bring in what we’re trying to do in our personal life.
-If you have something that you need to do for the PTO, if you have something that you needs to do for your side hustle, if you have something that you needs to do for a work project.
+If you have something that you need to do for the PTO, or something that you need to do for your side hustle, if you have something that you needs to do for a work project.
 Those are not things that go on his to do list.
 This is a to do list.

 The things that do go on this to do list are change all the light bulbs, go to the bank and sign off on a specific account that we needed to have done.
 Or.
 Some of the one of the things that we have on our to do this, this this week as we have this credenza that I’m redoing and I started it and I didn’t finish it.
 Maybe there’s something specific, like mowing the yard is always on my husband’s to do list.
 He’s obsessed with a well-kept yard, so that that comes up on his to do list frequently.
 It’s little things like that, that we need to get done for the house that are always nagging us, that we try and make sure that we get done in this category.